Hey, I’m Thomas

-Designer, photographer and lover of all things minimal — based in Lucerne, Switzerland.
+Designer, photographer, and lover of thoughtful, minimal design - based in Lucerne, Switzerland.

 the story